-- Task manager and socket code have been substantially modified.
-The manager uses per-cpu queues for tasks and network stack runs multiple event loops in CPU-affinitive threads.
-This greatly improves performance on large systems, especially when using multi-queue NICs. - A new secondary zone option, mirror, enables named to serve a transferred copy of a zone's contents without acting as an authority for the zone.
+- A new secondary zone option, mirror, enables named to serve a transferred copy of a zone's contents without acting as an authority for the zone.
 A zone must be fully validated against an active trust anchor before it can be used as a mirror zone.
 DNS responses from mirror zones do not set the AA bit ("authoritative answer"), but do set the AD bit ("authenticated data").
 This feature is meant to facilitate deployment of a local copy of the root zone, as described in RFC 7706.
-[GL #33] - A new plugin mechanism has been added to allow extension of query processing functionality through the use of external libraries.
-The new filter-aaaa.so plugin replaces the filter-aaaa feature that was formerly implemented as a native part of BIND. - The plugin API is a work in progress and is likely to evolve as further plugins are implemented.
-[GL #15] - BIND now can be compiled against the libidn2 library to add IDNA2008 support.
+[GL #33] - BIND now can be compiled against the libidn2 library to add IDNA2008 support.
 Previously, BIND supported IDNA2003 using the (now obsolete and unsupported) idnkit-1 library. - named now supports the "root key sentinel" mechanism.
 This enables validating resolvers to indicate which trust anchors are configured for the root, so that information about root key rollover status can be gathered.
 To disable this feature, add root-key-sentinel no; to named.conf.
 [GL #37] - The dnskey-sig-validity option allows the sig-validity-interval to be overriden for signatures covering DNSKEY RRsets.
-[GL #145] - Support for QNAME minimization was added and enabled by default in relaxed mode, in which BIND will fall back to normal resolution if the remote server returns something unexpected during the query minimization process.
-This default setting might change to strict in the future. - When built on Linux, BIND now requires the libcap library to set process privileges.
+[GL #145] - When built on Linux, BIND now requires the libcap library to set process privileges.
 The adds a new compile-time dependency, which can be met on most Linux platforms by installing the libcap-dev or libcap-devel package.
 BIND can also be built without capability support by using configure --disable-linux-caps, at the cost of some loss of security. - The validate-except option specifies a list of domains beneath which DNSSEC validation should not be performed, regardless of whether a trust anchor has been configured above them.
 [GL #237] - Two new update policy rule types have been added krb5-selfsub and ms-selfsub which allow machines with Kerberos principals to update the name space at or below the machine names identified in the respective principals. - The new configure option --enable-fips-mode can be used to make BIND enable and enforce FIPS mode in the OpenSSL library.
 When compiled with such option the BIND will refuse to run if FIPS mode can't be enabled, thus this option must be only enabled for the systems where FIPS mode is available. - Two new configuration options min-cache-ttl and min-ncache-ttl has been added to allow the BIND 9 administrator to override the minimum TTL in the received DNS records (positive caching) and for storing the information about non-existent records (negative caching).
-The configured minimum TTL for both configuration options cannot exceed 90 seconds. - rndc status output now includes a reconfig/reload in progress status line if named configuration is being reloaded.
+The configured minimum TTL for both configuration options cannot exceed 90 seconds. - rndc status output now includes a reconfig/reload in progress status line if named configuration is being reloaded. - The new answer-cookie option, if set to no, prevents named from returning a DNS COOKIE option to a client, even if such an option was present in the request.
+This is only intended as a temporary measure, for use when named shares an IP address with other servers that do not yet support DNS COOKIE.
+A mismatch between servers on the same address is not expected to cause operational problems, but the option to disable COOKIE responses so that all servers have the same behavior is provided out of an abundance of caution.
+DNS COOKIE is an important security mechanism, and this option should not be used to disable it unless absolutely necessary.

-1.7 Removed Features
+1.6 Removed Features